HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 The token contract address can be mapped to the Hathor token uid created as its equivalent.

 With this we can get the equivalent Hathor token from the id of a EVM native token.
+The only special case is the EVM native token which does not have an address, for these we can use a wrapped native token, e.g. WETH or wrapper ether which is an ERC-20 compatible contract ([reference](https://etherscan.io/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)).

 ## Interactions